zachangha/student-connect/application/README.md

-# This is where the source code of your application is located

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+# Development Scripts

-In the project directory, you can run:
+In the project directory:

-### `npm install`

-Run this first to install all necessary dependencies.
+## To install all necessary dependencies:
+ `npm install`

+- Run when pulling the repository for the first time

+## For front end development:
-### `npm start`
+ `npm start`

-Runs the app in the development mode.\
+- Runs the app in the development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+- Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
+- The page will reload when you make changes.
-You may also see any lint errors in the console.

-### `npm test`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+- Run this to test frontend functionality

+## For backend development:
-### `npm run build`
+`npm run build`

-Builds the app for production to the `build` folder.\
+- Builds the app for production to the `build` folder.
-It correctly bundles React in production mode and optimizes the build for the best performance.
+- It correctly bundles React in production mode and optimizes the build for the best performance.
+- NEEDS TO BE RUN ANYTIME THERE IS FRONTEND CHANGES

+ `npm run start node`

+ - To start the app on the server in port 3000
+ - Run this to test backend functionality